 Kairuku Village by Graham Hardy

-Chris Warrillow’s letter in Una Voce Sept.
-2017 regarding Kairuku village in the Upper Purari got me thinking of a series of events over several years from 1950 to 1954 which culminated in a raid on Kairuku in 1954.
+Chris Warrillow’s letter in Una Voce (2017, No. 3 – September) regarding Kairuku village in the Upper Purari got me thinking of a series of events that I recalled over several years from 1950 to 1954 which culminated in a raid on Kairuku in 1954.

 In 1950 or 1951 Lyn Clark, OIC of Beara Patrol Post in the Purari Delta, went on a patrol up the Purari and towards Mt.
 Karamui, which was then part of the Gulf District.
 Somewhere south of Karamui they were ambushed and, despite the police in the lead deflecting the first arrows with their rifles, Lyn was hit in the head with an arrow which entered near the temple and lodged between the skin and skull.
 The carriers dumped their loads and bolted.

 It took the police two weeks to get Lyn back to the Purari just below Hathor Gorge, from where they could use canoes to get him to Port Romilly Sawmill.
 By this time, Lyn was very ill and was treated by the doctor at Kapuna, the London Mission Society hospital across the river from the sawmill, before he could be evacuated to Port Moresby.
 Lyn recovered and returned to duty at Beara.
 A first-contact patrol to the area was then mounted by Ted Hicks and Ken Chester as far as Karamui but they were met with a friendly reception.
 They had no luck in identifying the attackers.